Pin-Lui/Helion-File-Renamer/readme.md

 - **Automatic Data Fetching:** Retrieves episode titles and other relevant metadata directly from Epguides.com.
 - **Batch Renaming:** Capable of renaming multiple files simultaneously to streamline your media library organization.
 - **Custom Naming Formats:** Users can define custom formats for the renamed files based on their preferences.
-- **User-Friendly Interface:** Simple and intuitive graphical user interface designed specifically for Windows users.
+- **User-Friendly Interface:** Simple and intuitive graphical user interface

 ## System Requirements
-- Operating System: Windows 10 or newer
-- .NET Framework 4.7.2 or higher
+- .NET

 ## Installation